rachelesrogers/rachelesrogers/README.md

 - ⚡ Fun fact: ...
 -->

-:school: Postdoctoral Research Associate at the University of Nebraska - Lincoln
+:school: Lecturer at the University of Technology Sydney